build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 Under **My Project**, you can select a compute type and start project runtime based on an cloud compute instance.
 Studio Lab provides the option to choose between a CPU (Central Processing Unit) designed for compute intensive algorithms and a GPU (Graphical Processing Unit) which is recommended for deep learning tasks, particularly transformers and computer vision.

-You can start with the CPU option because it give us 8 hours per day to experiment compared to the GPU option with a 4-hour daily limit.
-You can switch later to a GPU instance and you will notice a much faster execution time.
+Select **GPU** instance, it will significantly reduce execution time.
 Click **Start runtime**.
 The click button **Open project**.
 You may be required to solve a CAPTCHA puzzle when you start runtime.
+If at any moment you need to take a break, click **Stop runtime** as GPU usage limited to 4 hours per day.
+Your work will be saved.

 ![Studio Lab - New Project](images/part2-01.jpg)